-- 4.79 Customer objectives were often recorded in a generic way suggesting a standardised templated approach.
-In accordance with COBS 9.4.7R, IFM was obliged to set out in the Suitability Report, as a minimum, the customer's demands and needs; why it had concluded that the transfer was suitable for the customer having regard to the information provided by the customer; and any possible disadvantages of the transaction for the customer.
-In other words, the report was a written record of the customer's circumstances and the adviser's Personal Recommendation and the reasons for it. - 4.80 The Suitability Reports reviewed by the Authority contained little evidence to suggest that the stated objectives of the customers had been properly explored, scrutinised and challenged by the adviser to ensure they were appropriate and achievable, particularly the desire for flexibility.
-The underlying reason for the customer objectives was not always recorded meaning the driver for transfer could not be assessed; alternative means of achieving the aim or the appropriate importance to attach to the objective cannot be evaluated. - 4.81 All apart from one of IFM's Suitability Reports for BSPS customers reviewed by the Authority gave in the first instance the customer's primary objective as "Transfer your defined benefit pension to a money purchase pension plan to provide greater flexibility when drawing benefits from your pension fund".
+4.83.
+Customer objectives were often recorded in a generic way suggesting a standardised templated approach.
+In accordance with COBS 9.4.7R, IFM was obliged to set out in the Suitability Report, as a minimum, the customer's demands

+- and needs; why IFM had concluded that the transfer was suitable for the customer; and any possible disadvantages of the transaction for the customer. - 4.84.
+The Suitability Reports reviewed by the Authority contained little evidence to suggest that the stated objectives of the customers had been properly explored, scrutinised and challenged by the adviser to ensure they were appropriate and achievable, particularly the desire for flexibility.
+The underlying reason for the customer objectives was not always recorded meaning the driver for transfer could not be assessed; alternative means of achieving the aim or the appropriate importance to attach to the objective cannot be evaluated. - 4.85.
+All apart from one of IFM's Suitability Reports for BSPS customers reviewed by the Authority gave in the first instance the customer's sole objective as "Transfer your defined benefit pension to a money purchase pension plan to provide greater flexibility when drawing benefits from your pension fund".
 In 9 out of 14 of these Suitability Reports, the customer's recorded objectives were substantively the same.
 Moreover, 11 of the 14 BSPS Suitability Reports reviewed contained identical reasons for the recommendation to transfer.
-In all 14 cases, the warnings of the possible disadvantages were identical.

-4.82 Mr Cobill sought to justify similarities in advice by reference to similarities in the BSPS customers' circumstances.
+In all 14 cases, the warnings of possible disadvantages were identical. - 4.86.
+Mr Cobill sought to justify similarities in advice by reference to similarities in the BSPS customers' circumstances.
 However, the circumstances of every customer were unique.
 The Suitability Reports failed to reflect these differences in sufficient detail or to explain to customers how IFM had taken into account the information provided by the customer in reaching the conclusion that the advice was suitable.
 Important elements of the rationale for transfer were highly templated and the Suitability Reports do not clearly communicate the reasons for IFM's advice.